Kikaijima

 Kikaijima (喜界島) is one of the Satsunan Islands, classed with the Amami archipelago between Kyūshū and Okinawa.

-The island, 56.93 sqkm in area, has a population of approximately 7,657 persons.
+The island, 56.93 sqkm in area, has a population of approximately 7,657 people.
 Administratively the island forms the town of Kikai, Kagoshima Prefecture.
 Much of the island is within the borders of the Amami Guntō Quasi-National Park.

+Name

+The name Kikai is attested in Old and Middle Okinawan with the various phonemic kana spellings ききや, きゝや, きちゃ, きちや, ちちや, and ちちやァ, which may have been the antecedent of the Kikai name.

 Geography

 Kikaijima is isolated from the other Amami islands, and is located approximately 25 km east of Amami Ōshima and approximately 380 km south of the southern tip of Kyūshū.
 It is the easternmost island in the Amami chain.
 Compared with Amami Ōshima and Tokunoshima, Kikaijima is a relatively flat island, with its highest point at 214 m above sea level.
 It is a raised coral island with limestone cliffs, and draws the attention of geologists as it is one of the fastest rising coral islands in the world.

 Climate

-The climate of Kikaijima is classified as has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and mild winters.
+The climate of Kikaijima is classified as a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and mild winters.
 The rainy season lasts from May through September.
 The island is subject to frequent typhoons.